Corson Inlet

 Corson Inlet is a narrow strait on the southern coast of New Jersey in the United States.

 Corson Inlet leads from the Atlantic Ocean through barrier islands off the northeast coast of Cape May County, New Jersey.
 The Inlet separates Ocean City, New Jersey, from Strathmere, New Jersey.

 The United States Navy seaplane tender USS Corson, in commission from 1944 to 1946 and 1951 to 1956, was named for Corson Inlet.

 Corson's Inlet State Park borders the strait.

 The inlet and adjacent dunes were a favorite place for the amblings of American poet A.R.
 Ammons, resulting in one of his best known poems, "Corsons Inlet".

-The passing of automobiles to Corson's inlet has naturally left giant, mogul-like bumps in the road, oddly evenly spaced, all reaching the same height and depth (approx. 3 feet).
+Automobile traffic leading to Corson Inlet has created evenly spaced road depressions, measuring approximately 3 feet in height and depth.

 Geography

 Corson Inlet separates Pecks Beach from Ludlam Island in Cape May County.